Contents

 To print from within the Print Preview window, click on the Print icon in the upper left corner.
 Or you can close the preview window and click on the Print Options button in the Recipient window.

-Creating a Customer database
+Customer database

 Above we discussed ways to print greetings and card inserts for a single person.